pratikgade49/Multivariant-Forecasting-Tool/project with saved forecast/backend/README.md

 ### 1. Upload Data
 - Upload Excel/CSV files through the web interface
-- Data is automatically stored in MySQL database
+- Data is automatically stored in PostgreSQL database
 - Duplicates are prevented and reported

 ### 2. Configure Forecast